 - Mail Forwarding: $0.85 per item + shipping

 - Letter Storage: First 30 days free, then $0.05 per letter/day.

 - Free Package Storage: First 7 days free, then $0.10 per pound/day.

 Canadian businesses with low to moderate amounts of incoming letter mail.

 In my research into digital mailboxes, I discovered a handful of mailboxes that I don’t recommend for a variety of different reasons:

 - US Global Mail: US Global Mail has a sleek website, but it also has a tendency to nickel-and-dime its customers, charging them small fees in every way it can, especially when it comes to cross-border shipments to Canada.
-If you’d rather not pay a monthly fee or get hit with unexpected charges around every turn, go with Planet Express instead.
+If you’d rather not get hit with unexpected charges around every turn, go with iPostal1 instead.

 - Earth Class Mail: Earth Class Mail only has mailboxes within the US (zero in Canada), significantly restricting its usefulness.
 For a better digital mailbox with just as strong US coverage as Earth Class Mail, go with iPostal1.

 - Traveling Mailbox: Like US Global Mail and Earth Class Mail, Traveling Mailbox has a tendency to charge its customers fees for everything, making cross-border shipments to Canada much more expensive than users expect.
 For more accurate, honest pricing, go with iPostal1 or Anytime Mailbox.